helsbels-del/Nod-to-the-COD/README.md

 The model outputs a single numeric value representing hte predicted COD level (in mg/L).
 This can be:

-- Intergrated into a real-time dashboard that shows both predicted and onserved COD levels.
+- Integrated into a real-time dashboard that shows both predicted and onserved COD levels.
 - Used in conjunction with operational rules to flag potential out of acceptable range values.

 ### Data Collection and Prediction

 - Input Data: Readings from a data collection sensor (SCADA).
 - Prediction Frequency: Daily
-- Deployment - Model can be deployed via API or embedded in an interna; monitoring dashboard.
+- Deployment - Model can be deployed via API or embedded in an internal monitoring dashboard.

 ### Current Approach

 Operators are currently relying on historical data and chemical dosing experiencs with no formal predictive model.
 This process is reactive rather than proactive and can lead to inefficient dosing and or a breach of compliance.

 ### Training Data

 - Dataset includes months of operational data from a wastewater plant.
 - 19 features